 He also reconnected with family.
 “They were really glad I was off drugs and that I had my own apartment.
 They all came to celebrate when I published my first book of poetry,” he says.

-Brandon began working as a peer specialist in 2010.
+Brandon began working as a peer specialist.
 He utilizes the skills acquired from years of writing and computer graphics to do a newsletter for his employer.

 Brandon’s plans for the future include going back to school.
 He is thinking about becoming a veterinary technician or a Certified Alcohol and Drug Counselor.
 And he wants to keep doing and promoting his art.